 Then I’m allowed to make a call to the legal number I have written on my arm.
 They are glad to know there are 19 of us in Burleigh.
 They will try to do something.
 I ask the woman answering to call my wife and tell her I am OK.
 Then we are taken to a concrete room where we lie on the cold floor for two hours.
 Finally, we are escorted to our cell block where I meet my cellmates.

 There are ten of us in the block with five cells of two along the sides.
 We go through a ritual of introducing ourselves.
 I have not been fed.
 At 10:30 PM we are locked into our cells.
 I have the top bunk.
 The bed is made of zirconium, not quite as hard as a diamond.
 The florescent lights are on 24/7 and there is no air.
-My cellmate tells me how he got here, and how he is trying to get back to California to take care of his nine-year-old daughter.
+My cellmate is not from the protection and tells me how he got here, and how he is trying to get back to California to take care of his nine-year-old daughter.
 I wonder how we are all subject to circumstance.
 That night I don’t sleep, still thinking about the people in the prayer circle.
 Hoping they are OK.

 I think everyone should spend a night in jail.
 To see how the system works.
 What is curious is that most of the people I meet, those that were not in the action, but in for other charges of drugs, or assault or whatever, are all just human beings.
-While I am sure there are evil people, these people seem just down on their luck.
+While I am sure there are evil people in the world, these people seem just down on their luck.
 Everyone is innocent of course.
 And for the most part they have committed some violation.
 But the humiliation they experience is not a lesson.
 It is retribution for those who are afraid.

 It takes 36 hours before I make bail.
 The Standing Rock Legal Defense Fund has posted it.
 I am exhausted and relieved to be out.
 As I walk out of the jail into the night, the first thing I do is take a breath of clean cold air and savor it, then look up trying to find the stars.
 There are none.